tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every other Tuesday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**November 14th**: Hackathon Judging
+**November 28th**: Elections

-Teams will show off their hackathon projects and a winner will be chosen!
+In our final meeting for the year, we will be electing a new executive board for 2024.

 [HT]: {{site.baseurl}}/hacktruman/